Adjusting your wealth plan at three important life stages

 Even if you haven’t experienced a major life event, it’s still a good idea to meet with your advisors once a year to review your plan and adjust it as needed.
 That’s also a good time to talk through any concerns you have with your advisor.

-“Our hope is that our clients feel comfortable sharing family issues, whether it’s an addiction problem of a relative or you’re afraid your son or daughter might get a divorce,” Bradley says.
+“Our hope is that our clients feel comfortable sharing family issues, whether it’s an addiction problem of a relative or you’re afraid your son or daughter might get a divorce,” Lauer says.
 “It’s important to consider what might happen and to plan as much as you can in advance.
-The more you share, the better your plan will be.”
+The more you share, the better your plan should be.”

 Wells Fargo Wealth & Investment Management (WIM) is a division within Wells Fargo & Company.
 WIM provides financial products and services through various bank and brokerage affiliates of Wells Fargo & Company.